All Episodes

 Here's Rumsfeld, by the way.

-This is last night, this from Hannity on Fox.
+This is from Hannity on Fox.

-Hannity said, look, I think it's pretty clear now that discovering who this courier was through strong interrogation techniques that were employed during the Bush administration, without which this day would never have occurred.
+Hannity said, I think it's pretty clear now that discovering who this courier was through strong interrogation techniques that were employed during the Bush administration, without which this day would never have occurred, seems to me we need to reignite this debate about enhanced interrogation in this country.

 Is that a good idea?

-Anyone who suggests that the enhanced techniques, let's be blunt, waterboarding, did not produce an enormous amount of valuable intelligence, just isn't facing the truth.
+Anyone who suggests that the enhanced techniques, let's be blunt, waterboarding, did not produce an enormous amount of valuable intelligence just isn't facing the truth.

-The facts are uh General Mike Hayden came in, he had no connection with waterboarding anybody.
+He had no connection with waterboarding anybody.

-He looked at all the evidence and concluded that a major fraction of the intelligence in our country on Al Qaeda came from individuals, the three only three people who were waterboarded.
+He looked at all the evidence and concluded that a major fraction of the intelligence in our country on Al-Qaeda came from individuals, the three, only three people who were waterboarded.

-And by the way, let's also be clear, those three were waterboarded by the CIA in their black op prisons.
+Those three were waterboarded by the CIA in their black op prisons.

 They were not waterboarded by the DOD.